x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/office-365-migration-best-practices.md

 **Solution and practice**:

-To improve migration performance when using a migration server, apply the same best practices as the ones described in the [Factor 1: Data source](#factor-1-data-source) section.
+To improve migration performance when using a migration server, apply the same best practices as the ones described in the [Factor 1: Data source for third-party tool migrations](#factor-1-data-source-for-third-party-tool-migrations) section.

 ### Factor 3: Migration engine for third-party tool migrations